 Aaron Rakow, Chief Executive Officer.
 Aaron is a clinical psychologist and co-founder of College Steps.
 He has devoted his career to improving educational accessibility for students living with disabilities across a variety of categories.
-In addition to his role at College Steps, Aaron is also an Assistant Professor within the Department of Psychiatry at Georgetown University and co-founded and manages InSite Solutions, school-based mental health consulting and direct service non-profit serving communities of poverty in Washington, DC.
-Collectively, Aaron has fifteen years of experience working within the behavioral health field including at the National Institutes of Mental Health, Children’s National Health System, The Medical University of South Carolina and the University of Vermont.
+Aaron is also an Assistant Professor within the Department of Psychiatry at Georgetown University and co-founded InSite Solutions, a school-based mental health consulting and direct service non-profit serving communities of poverty in Washington, DC.
+Collectively, Aaron has fifteen years of experience working within the behavioral health field including at the National Institute of Mental Health, National Institute of Child Health and Human Development, Children’s National Health System, The Medical University of South Carolina and the University of Vermont.
+Aaron oversees all aspects of College Steps strategic planning, communications, and stakeholder relations.

 Rachael Smith-Ramos, Regional Director Much of Rachael's professional background focuses on disability services and higher education.
 Rachael has previously been involved in establishing a post-secondary education program for high school students with disabilities at the University of Massachusetts flagship campus in Amherst, MA.
 In addition to her role at College Steps, Rachael is also a yoga and nutrition enthusiast, vocal guitar performing artist, volunteer coach for Girls on the Run, and mother to a beautiful daughter.